ankitraghavan2002/project2/README.md

 # New project
-This project was created from local system by Ankit Raghavan
+This project was created from local system by Ankit Raghavan.